 White dog is popping up on shelves more and more - it's basically a whiskey that hasn't spent time ageing in barrels, so it's still clear, or 'white', and doesn't have the oaky smokiness of its aged cousins.
 White dogs can taste a lot like, well... vodka, but they usually come in cool, prohibition-looking bottles.

 Producing white dog is also a savvy way for upstart whiskey companies to bring some cash flow into their business while the rest of their product is taking a long nap in a charred barrel.
 Smart, and tasty, nice one guys.
 Try Death's Door, or the awesome Buffalo Trace label.
 Just be aware they might knock your socks off - this is some punchy stuff.

 We all know they do things with incredible passion and precision in Japan, so it's no surprise that their whiskies are pretty damn exquisite.
 However, for a country known for being pretty slick with its rules, it's taken almost 100 years of whisky production to finally give itself a formal definition of what makes a legit Japanese whisky.
 Until April 2021, Japanese producers were resorting to blending their product with whisky brought in from overseas in order to stretch it a bit further, and in some cases, importing, bottling and labelling whisky sourced entirely from abroad and calling it Japanese whisky without adding anything made in Japan at all.
 Bold move, lads.

-Other "New Worldies" that utilize their surroundings include Starward, the Melbourne-based whisky producers that make the most of the city's “four seasons in a day” climate while ageing and maturing its spirits in barrels that previously housed "big red" wines, all borrowed from local vineyards.
-They say they're "creating a bit of a legacy by re-writing tradition".
+Other "New Worldies" that utilise their surroundings include Starward, the Melbourne-based whisky producer that makes the most of the city's “four seasons in a day” climate while ageing and maturing its spirits in barrels that previously housed "big red" wines, all borrowed from local vineyards.
+The team say they're "creating a bit of a legacy by re-writing tradition".